antrmarq/handshaker/README.md

 Feel free to submit issues, branch/copy this project or suggestions to improve the script!

-Make sure to leave a review!
+Make sure to leave a review and a rating!
 It helps me out!